-- 15 characteristics of the distribution, marginal (the first two moments) and joint (the second moment).
-Even for these two lowest moments it is important to study always their uncertainties and this only can be done in connection with a model fitted for the process of interest (as it is not possible to define uncertainty without specifying a model for the marginal distribution and dependence).
-The third moment is often useful as a measure - of skewness but we should always be aware of its uncertainty; however use of third moment is not the only way to identify and assess the skewness of a distribution.
-For example in parameter estimation of three-parameter distributions, it is better to avoid the method of moments and use other fitting methods such as maximum likelihood, L-moments, etc. Moments of order > 3 should be avoided in model identification and - 25 fitting because their estimation is problematic.
+Ignorance of increased uncertainty and inattentive use of high order moments may result in inappropriate modelling, wrong inferences and false claims about the properties of the processes.
+Evidently, the first two moments need to be used in all problems as they define the most important characteristics of the distribution, marginal (the first two moments) and joint (the second moment).
+Even for these two lowest moments it is important to always study their uncertainty and this only can be done in connection with a model fitted for the process of interest (as it is not possible to define uncertainty without specifying a model for the marginal distribution and dependence).
+The third moment is often useful as a measure of skewness but we should always be aware of its uncertainty; however using the third moment is not the only way to identify and assess the skewness of a distribution.
+For example, in parameter estimation of three-parameter distributions, it is better to avoid the method of moments and use other fitting methods such as maximum likelihood, L-moments, etc. Moments of order > 3 should be avoided in model identification and fitting because their estimation is problematic.
 If we have to use them, then it is imperative to specify their uncertainty and involve this uncertainty in any type of modelling and inference.